Jen Psaki leaving White House, Biden names 1st Black, openly gay press secretary as replacement - WFIN Local News

 “It’s a real honor to be standing here today,” Jean-Pierre said.
 “I appreciate the historic nature, I really do, but I believe that being behind this podium, being in this room, being in this building, is not about one person.
 It’s about what we do on behalf of the American people.”

+The first Black woman to address journalists in the press briefing room was Judy Smith, a deputy press secretary for President George H.W.
+Bush, but she was not carrying the press office’s top title when she took the podium in 1991 — as Jean-Pierre soon will.

-“Clearly the president believes that representation matters, and I appreciate him giving me this opportunity, and it’s another reason why I think we are all so proud that this is the most diverse administration in history,” she added.
+“Clearly the president believes that representation matters, and I appreciate him giving me this opportunity, and it’s another reason why I think we are all so proud that this is the most diverse administration in history,” she added last year.

 Psaki has long said she would leave the White House press office sometime this year, and Biden thanked her for “raising the bar” during in her tenure.